 - When the sausages are slightly brown on top, add the potatoes and pour over the stock.
 Turn the heat up a bit if needed, bring to boil.
 Cover with a lid and cook on moderate heat for 5 minutes.

 - Using a fork, mix the milk with flour until smooth, then add the mixture to the goulash.
-Toss thoroughly, so the sauce thickens evenly.
+Toss thoroughly to thicken the sauce evenly.
 Add more water if the sauce is too thick, or reduce if you like it thicker.

 - Cook for a couple more minutes, until the potatoes are soft in the middle.